zaicodes/blingz-accessories/README.md

 As a first-time visitor, I want to:

 - Easily navigate through the website to find a specific category of jewellery.
+- Have a user-friendly search functionality to quickly find a specific piece or type of jewellery.
+- Filter search results based on criteria like material, price range, and gemstone.
-- Responsive to different screen sizes.
+- Responsive to different screen sizes
 - See clear and detailed product pages with high-quality images, pricing, and product descriptions.
-- Easily create a user account to track my orders.
+- Easily create a user account to track my orders and save favourite items.
 - Read reviews and ratings from other customers to make informed purchasing decisions ((MAYBE)).

 As a returning user, I want to:

 - Log in quickly and securely using my existing credentials.
 - Ability to delete the account.
+- Save items to my Wishlist for future consideration or purchase
 - Effortlessly add items to my shopping cart for a seamless shopping experience.
 - Have the ability to update the cart, adjust quantities, and remove items before proceeding to checkout.
+- Change my password and username easily from the account settings page ((MAYBE)).
+- Retrieve my password securely in case I forget it, through a straightforward password recovery process ((MAYBE)).
+- Easily transfer items from my cart to my wishlist for future consideration ((MAYBE)).

 As a frequent user, I want to:

+- Save items to my Wishlist for future consideration or purchase.
 - Have multiple ways for contacting customer support, including a contact form for written queries and find and utilize contact information, such as phone numbers and email addresses, for more urgent inquiries.
 - Connect with the brand on various social media platforms to stay informed about events, promotions, and community updates.
+- Provide feedback on items by rating them⭐ and leaving detailed reviews.
 - Access quick-sharing buttons on each product page for seamless sharing, and share my favourite jewellery items with friends and family through various social media platforms, including WhatsApp ((MAYBE)).
 - Stay updated on the latest trends, styling tips, and jewellery insights by easily accessing the blog section for the newest posts ((MAYBE)).
 - Engage with the community by commenting on blog posts and sharing my thoughts with other users ((MAYBE)).